-5.2 The conflicting Unmanned Air Vehicle
+The conflicting Unmanned Air Vehicle

-The previous use case can be made more difficult by considering a man - machine system involving a collaboration of a human operator with an unnamed vehicle.
-In such applications, the human operator can take authority over the artificial agent, meaning that they can impose a decision on the artificial agent.
-However, this can lead to ethical conflicts.
+Let us make the previous use case more difficult by considering a man - machine system involving a collaboration of a human operator with the unnamed vehicle.
+The human operator can take authority over the artificial agent, meaning that he can impose a decision on the artificial agent.
+Such a situation may lead to ethical conflicts.

 Let us consider a man - machine system composed by a human operator and an autonomous unmanned air vehicle (UAV).
-Let us suppose that a failure forces the UAV to crash but only two sites are available for that action: an outpost with the operator's relatives, or a a small village.
-As previously, consequences, model incompleteness and responsibility must be taken into account.
-However, the human operator's authority is another element to consider as the operator can choose the site, or let the autonomous agent make the decision, or choose the site after the autonomous agent has made its decision.
+Let us suppose that a failure forces the UAV to crash.
+However, only two sites are available for that action: an outpost with the operator's relatives, or a a small village.
+As in the previous case study, consequences, model incompleteness and responsibily must be taken into account.
+However, the human operator's authority is an additional element to consider.
+Indeed, the operator can choose the site, let the autonomous agent make the decision, or choose the site after the autonomous agent has made its decision.